gotoshleep/DSE3101-choochootrain-/README.md

 - Harvensine distance used for weather station allocation

 #### Breakdown Notices
-- Scraped from telegram chatbot that directly references X’s official account, which SMRT uses to disseminate information
+- Scraped from telegram chatbot that directly references @smrt_singapore official account on X(Twitter)
 - NLP processing with Bing sentiment analysis to identify incidents

 ---